Last Updated on April 14, 2022

 Choosing Your First Kayak

-Choosing the right kayak for the job can be intimidating.
+Choosing the best kayak for the job can be intimidating.
 The type of kayak you choose will depend on where you’re fishing, what the water looks like, and what you plan to catch.

 One of the reasons a person will decide to become a kayak fisherman is because of accessibility.
 Kayaks allow you to reach shallow water that you can’t on a motorboat, and if you’re anything like me, you love venturing off into places that look like you’ll end up stranded on top of a stump with a nice dent (or hole!) in the bottom of your boat.